-Hormonal therapy, also called endocrine therapy, is an effective treatment for most tumors that test positive for either estrogen or progesterone receptors (called ER-positive or PR-positive; see Overview), in both early-stage and metastatic breast cancer.
+Hormonal therapy, also called endocrine therapy, is an effective treatment for most tumors that test positive for either estrogen or progesterone receptors (called ER-positive or PR-positive; see Introduction).
 This type of tumor uses hormones to fuel its growth.
-Blocking the hormones can help prevent a cancer recurrence and death from breast cancer when used for early-stage disease either by itself or after adjuvant or neoadjuvant chemotherapy.
-Hormonal therapy is also effective as treatment for metastatic breast cancer, shrinking the cancer and improving cancer-related symptoms.
+Blocking the hormones can help prevent a cancer recurrence and death from breast cancer when used either by itself or after adjuvant or neoadjuvant chemotherapy.

 Tamoxifen is a pill that is taken daily by mouth.
 It is important to discuss any other medications or supplements you take with your doctor, as there are some that can interfere with tamoxifen.
-Common side effects of tamoxifen include hot flashes; vaginal dryness, discharge or bleeding; very rare risks include a cancer of the lining of the uterus; cataracts; and blood clots.
-However, tamoxifen may improve bone health and cholesterol levels and is effective for the treatment of breast cancer in both premenopausal and postmenopausal women.
+Common side effects of tamoxifen include hot flashes as well as vaginal dryness, discharge or bleeding.
+Very rare risks include a cancer of the lining of the uterus; cataracts; and blood clots.
+However, tamoxifen may improve bone health and cholesterol levels.

 Aromatase inhibitors (AIs).
-AIs decrease the amount of estrogen made by tissues other than the ovaries in postmenopausal women by blocking the aromatase enzyme, which changes weak male hormones called androgens into estrogen when the ovaries have stopped making estrogen during menopause.
-These drugs include anastrozole (Arimidex), letrozole (Femara), and exemestane (Aromasin).
+AIs decrease the amount of estrogen made in tissues other than the ovaries in postmenopausal women by blocking the aromatase enzyme.
+This enzyme changes weak male hormones called androgens into estrogen when the ovaries have stopped making estrogen during menopause.
+These drugs include anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara).
 All of the AIs are pills taken daily by mouth.
-Treatment with AIs, either alone or following tamoxifen, is more effective than tamoxifen alone at reducing the risk of recurrence in post-menopausal women.
-AIs are also an effective treatment for metastatic hormone receptor positive breast cancer.
+Only women who have been through menopause can take AIs.
+Treatment with AIs, either alone or following tamoxifen, can be as effective as taking tamoxifen alone at reducing the risk of recurrence in post-menopausal women.

 Hormonal therapy for premenopausal women

-As noted above, premenopausal women should not take AIs, as they are not effective.
+As noted above, premenopausal women should not take AIs, as they will not work.
 Options for adjuvant hormonal therapy for premenopausal women include the following:

-Five or more years of tamoxifen, with switching to an AI after menopause begins
+5 or more years of tamoxifen, possibly switching to an AI after menopause begins

 Either tamoxifen or an AI combined with suppression of ovarian function.
 One of the oldest hormone treatments for hormone receptor-positive breast cancer is to stop the ovaries from making estrogen, called ovarian suppression.
 Medications called gonadotropin or luteinizing releasing hormone (GnRH or LHRH) analogues stop the ovaries from making estrogen, causing temporary menopause.
-Goserelin (Zoladex) and leuprolide (Lupron) are drugs given by injection under the skin that can stop the ovaries from making estrogen for one to three months.
-Most commonly, these are given with tamoxifen or AIs as part of adjuvant therapy for breast cancer.
-Less commonly, these drugs may be given alone.
+Goserelin (Zoladex) and leuprolide (Lupron) are drugs given by injection that can stop the ovaries from making estrogen for 1 to 3 months.
+These drugs are given with tamoxifen or AIs as part of adjuvant therapy for breast cancer.
 Surgical removal of the ovaries, which is a permanent way to stop the ovaries from working, may also be considered in certain situations.
-Ovarian suppression or ablation is also used for premenopausal women with metastatic breast cancer, in combination with tamoxifen or an AI.
-Learn more about recommendations for ovarian ablation.

 Recent studies show that not all tumors have the same targets.
-To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor, although this is considered experimental.
+To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 The first approved targeted therapies for breast cancer were hormonal therapies.
-Then, HER2 targeted therapies were approved to treat HER2-positive breast cancer.
-Newer medications, including palbociclib (Ibrance) and Everolimus (Afinitor), are targeted therapies approved for metastatic ER-positive HER2-negative breast cancer.
-Targeted therapy is also used to prevent growth of cancer that has spread to the bone and to maintain bone health.
+Then, HER2-targeted therapies were approved to treat HER2-positive breast cancer.
 Talk with your doctor about possible side effects of specific medications and how they can be managed.

-Trastuzumab is approved for both the treatment of advanced HER2-positive breast cancer and as an adjuvant therapy for non-metastatic HER2-positive breast cancer.
-Currently, patients with stage I to stage III breast cancer receive a trastuzumab-based regimen often including a combination of trastuzumab with chemotherapy, followed by completion of one year of adjuvant trastuzumab.
-For metastatic cancer, trastuzumab can be given in combination with different types of chemotherapy.
+Trastuzumab.
+This drug is approved as a therapy for non-metastatic HER2-positive breast cancer.
+Currently, patients with stage I to stage III breast cancer (see Stages) should receive a trastuzumab-based regimen often including a combination of trastuzumab with chemotherapy, followed by completion of 1 year of adjuvant trastuzumab.
 Patients receiving trastuzumab have a small (2% to 5%) risk of heart problems.
 This risk is increased if a patient has other risk factors for heart disease or receives chemotherapy that also increases the risk of heart problems at the same time.
 These heart problems may go away and can be treatable with medication.